 Complete the checkboxes (and description if appropriate) to inform us where this specific project will operate.
-Note that this may well be different from the information you have given us about your organisation (e.g. where a regional charity bids for a project that will operate in a specific town).
+Note that this may well be different from the information you have given us about your organisation e.g. where a regional charity bids for a project that will operate in a specific town.

 Be as specific as you can as it will make demonstrating your value for money and impact easier.
-Please complete all the sections of the form relating to the area you work in.
 We need to ensure that Energy Redress payments benefit households across Great Britain and knowing the location of projects will also help us to connect you with successful projects in your area.